modin-project/unidist/docs/flow/unidist/config.rst

 Usage Guide
 '''''''''''

-See example of interation with unidist configs below, as it can be seen config value can be set either by setting the environment variable or by using config API.
+See example of interaction with unidist configs below, as it can be seen config value can be set either by setting the environment variable or by using config API.